 Section of NP SNC NP submission comments Examiner Response SN' r Commentary made following this comment.
 The Council still feels that the wording should be amended to ensure the requirement is proportionate and that the policy is deliverable, as per the NPPF.
 The Council also commented previously that the Boudicca Way is not a heritage asset, but a relatively modern path.
 However, this is still listed as a Non-designated Heritage Asset.
 A heritage asset is defined in the NPPF as "A building, monument, site, place, area or landscape identified as having a degree of significance meriting consideration in planning decisions, because of its heritage interest."
 The Council suggests that in order to be a heritage asset it does need to have some heritage value/age.
 Having only been created in 2000 the Council would not classify the trail as part of the county' "heritage".
-The PPG states "Non-designated heritage assets are buildings, monuments, sit, places, areas or landscapes identified by planmaking bodies as having a degree of heritage significance meriting consideration" and the "it is important that the decisions to the tify them non-designated heritage assets a based sound evidence."
-The Council there we considers that this specific listing that in accordable the NPPF or relevant PPG of finition and the "fore does not meet the Basic and one is and the "fore does not meet the Basic and one is and the "fore does not meet the Basic and one is and the "fore does not meet the Basic and one is and the "fore does not meet the Basic and one is and the "fore does not meet the Basic and one is and the "fore does not meet the Basic and one is and the "fore does not meet the Basic and one is and the "fore does not meet the Basic and one is and the "fore does not meet the Basic and one is and the property of the prop Consequently, Policy TIV4's requirement for development proposals to simply avoid be on to non-designated heritage assets does not have regard to national policy and the is addressed in the recommendations allow.
+The PPG states "Non-designated heritage assets are buildings, monuments, sit, places, areas or landscapes identified by planmaking bodies as having a degree of heritage significance meriting consideration" and the "it is important that the decisions to the tify them non-designated heritage assets as based sound evidence."
+The Council there we considers that this specific listing that in accordable the NPPF or relevant PPG of finition and the "fore does not meet the Basic and one is and the "fore does not meet the Basic and one is an accordable the property of the page.
+Consequently, Policy TIV4's requirement for development proposals to simply avoid be on to non-designated heritage assets does not have regard to national policy and the is addressed in the recommendations allow.
 As pointed out by South Norfolk Council, Boudicca Way is a public who of way.
 It traverses a variety of footparts, bridleways lanes and roads and is not a not design ted heritage asset.
 Recommendation: Policy IV4, delette Bourts of Way from the list of the bodies as ted assets.
 Volicy IV4, chart a the second part of the Policy to: "Development proposals should conserve these host age assets in a manner appropriate to their significance.
 Proposals affecting a nongrated heritage asset should give consideration to: - the character, distinctiveness and important features of the heritage asset; - the setting of the heritage asset and its relationship to its immediate surroundings; - the contribution that the heritage asset makes to the character of the area."
 TIV5: Employment South No rolk Council commented at Reg.14 with regards a proposals for some working / incorport on of home a fice space (final selecte) a whether this purely relates to The wording of the Policy includes a vague reference to opportunities rather than development and as worded, it is not clear how "the potential" for home-working might The examiner has addressed the concerns raised in the Council's representation with the proposed modification providing greater clarity for decision makers.